dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 or a set of belief systems.
 This doesn't mean older belief systems will fade away.

+- in aggregate, these artificial walls and blocking mechanisms are incredibly harmful to people and to society.
+  - more about this

+# [A Joyful Revolution]

+(The primary thesis:) in societies with different governmental structures, what motivates people to work hard?
+In communist societies and democratic, free-market societies, how does this differ?
+This question is of utmost importance.
+In a free-market, democratic system, it is a mix of financial and sociocultural incentivization that pushes people to acheive more, for themselves and for society.
+In a communist system, its primarily sociocultural.
+People are motivated through social engineering, by which the Party creates values systems that are designed to push people towards striving for some collective end.
+These systems created by social engineering are far from perfect, vulnerable to subversion and usually idealized by academics blinded by their own righteousness.

+- They believe that through their knowledge, they have all the answers, but are blind to the truly limited scope of their (knowledge).

 <a name="a-cultural-revolution-and-a-cognitive-revolution" />

 ### [A Cultural Revolution *And* A Cognitive Revolution](#a-cultural-revolution-and-a-cognitive-revolution)